rubocop-lts/rubocop-ruby3_2/README.md

 The following is optional.
 We'll discuss why you might want to do this after you see what it does.

-If you are using Rails, building a Rubygem, or not using RSpec, see ["Advanced Usage"][#advanced-usage].
+If you are using Rails, building a Rubygem, or not using RSpec, see ["Advanced Usage"](#advanced-usage).
 Otherwise, if you use plain Ruby and RSpec, you can add to the top of your project's `.rubocop.yml` configuration file:

 ```yaml